-You specify the parameters that the device monitors in the Diagnostics > Status Configuration > Signal Contact > Signal Contact 1/Signal Contact 2 dialog.
+You specify the parameters that the device monitors in the Diagnostics > Status Configuration > Signal Contact > Signal Contact 2 dialog.

 Parameters Meaning Alarm counter Displays the number of currently existing alarms.

-Parameters Meaning (i) The icon is visible if there is at least one currently existing alarm.
+1 The icon is visible if there is at least one currently existing alarm.
 When you position the mouse pointer over the icon, a tooltip displays the cause of the currently existing alarms and the time at which the device triggered the alarm.
 The device triggers an alarm if a monitored parameter differs from the desired status.
 The Diagnostics > Status Configuration > Signal Contact > Signal Contact 1/Signal Contact 2 dialog, Status tab displays an overview of the alarms.